brettdavies/AiAiO/Documentation/tasks/slice5.md

 Next Steps After Slice 5

 - Proceed to Slice 6 (Privacy & Access Control), refining rules so that only authorized group members see metadata.
-- Optionally implement real-time UI updates indicating “Processing in progress,” etc.
+- Optionally implement real-time UI updates indicating "Processing in progress," etc.